By Amy Hunt

 A vinegar and salt combo will make a copper pan shine like it's brand new.
 Follow these three steps for beautiful copper cookware:

-3. Method two: white vinegar
+3. Method three: white vinegar

 - Coat the pan in salt or baking soda, add vinegar instead of lemon, and then add another salt or baking soda layer.